 Food & Water

-Energy bars and good old raisins and peanuts make tasty trail snacks and are high-energy emergency provisions.
+Energy bars and good old raisins and peanuts (GORP) make tasty trail snacks and are high-energy emergency provisions.
 Remember to check with hikers for peanut allergies, though.
 Carry enough foodstuff to get you through to the next day in case of an emergency.
 Also, pack plenty of bottled water, and, if appropriate, carry along a water filter.
 A neat trick from REI: Wrap your water bottle with several turns of duct tape, and you'll have the tape to use in an emergency.

 Bug Repellent & Sunscreen

 Nothing can destroy a pleasant ramble quicker than a hoard of mosquitoes or pesky black files.
 Your local outdoor store should be able to help find a repellent for the specific pests you're likely to encounter.
 And don't forget to wear sunscreen!
 Even under the canopy of a forest you'll be catching some sun rays, and your skin can burn sooner than you think.
 If you're an avid hiker consider investing in some bug-repellent clothing.

 You never know what might happen while hiking, so a simple emergency blanket like the Space All-Weather Blanket ($8.47 with free shipping via Prime, a low by $1) is a smart item to keep on hand.
 It takes up very little space and weighs less than a pound, but can help keep you warm overnight in a pinch.
 If you bring along some string, you can turn this blanket it into a lean-to, as well.